Tsar Cannon: History

 The cannon was cast in bronze in 1586, during the reign of Tsar Fyodor Ivanovich, in the Cannon yard, by Russian master Andrey Chokhov.

-The carriages and the cannon itself was richly decorated in 1835 at the St. Petersburg plant of Berd, with designs by architect A. P. Bryullov and drawings engineer P. Ya. de Witte.
+The carriages and the cannon itself were richly decorated in 1835 at the St. Petersburg plant of Berd, with designs by architect A. P. Bryullov and drawings engineer P. Ya. de Witte.

 The Tsar Cannon was placed at several points around Moscow in its history.
 It is known to have been mounted on a special frame with a fixed inclination angle in the Red Square near the Place of Skulls in order to protect the eastern approaches to the Kremlin, indicating that it originally did have a practical application.
 However, by 1706, it was moved to the Kremlin Arsenal and mounted on a wooden gun carriage.
 It was not used during the French invasion of Russia, although Napoleon Bonaparte considered removing it to France as a war trophy.
 The wooden gun carriage burnt in the fire that consumed Moscow in 1812, and was replaced in 1835 by the present metal carriage, which disabled the firing function of the cannon.

 In 1860, the Tsar Cannon was moved to its current location on Ivanovskaya Square near the Tsar Bell, which is similarly massive and is the largest bell in the world (but which has never been rung).

 Voltaire joked that the Kremlin's two greatest items were a bell which was never rung and a cannon that was never fired.
 For a long time, there was a common theory that the Tsar Cannon was created only to impress foreigners of Russia's military powers.
 Thus, according to writer Albert Valentinov:"...Andrey Chokov knew from the very first moment that this would not be a whopper cannon at all.
 Even if we assume that the barrel would fire grapeshot, a massive amount of propellant would be needed to push the two-ton shot, making it impossible for the cannon to be transported from one position to another.
 Therefore Chokhov did not mean to cast it as a functional cannon at all.
 His cannon is always only a symbol of Russian power and of the capabilities of the Russian industry.
 If we render a Russian master able to create such a whopper cannon, the smaller ones would have much less use.
 Therefore, the Tsar Cannon was put on display in the Kremlin for foreign diplomats."

 The cannon was last restored in 1980 in the town of Serpukhov.
 It was thoroughly studied by specialists in the Artillery Academy at that time and gunpowder residue was found, indicating that the cannon had been fired at least once, hinged and dug into the ground.

-Another theory by other researchers is that Tsar cannon never fired because of the bronze parts that would fade away after the shot, also due to the absence of a pilot hole that makes firing completely impossible.
+Another theory by other researchers is that Tsar cannon never fired because of the bronze parts that would fade away after the shot, also due to the absence of a touch hole, which makes firing impractical.
+Although it could have been fired ceremonially with a long fuse and a reduced gunpowder load (and no shrapnel or cannon ball).